Hoang0211/country-info/README.md

 ## Application Features

-A country info web application that allow users to find information about different countries in the world.
-The application is deployed using GitHub Pages
+The application serves as a country info web that allows users to find information about different countries.

 ### Features

 - Simple to use interface.
 - Different theme colors.
 - Able to search for country name.
-- Able to add or remove from favorite list.
+- Able to edit favorite list.
 - Able to list the countries in ascending and descending order based on different properties.

 [Back To Top](#Table-Of-Contents)